firstsignal/activation-geometry-sentiment/README.md

 Chapter 5 lives in ch5-wave-on-trial.ipynb (GPU runtime recommended; Pythia-410m and cross-scale runs).

-Chapter 6 lives in ch6-plurality-phase-slot.ipynb (GPU runtime recommended; Pythia-410m).
+Chapter 6 lives in ch6-plurality-phase-slot.ipynb (GPU runtime recommended; Pythia-410m).(Loads weights via curl + local disk in the final cells — a workaround for an HF CDN incident on the day of the run; the standard Hub route works equally well.)